 Order white wire bar stools (or black), and add flashes of white to your event theme with tall cocktail tables covered in stretchy white lycra.

 If your guests are sitting down to dine, you can't go past sophisticated white Tiffany chairs, dramatic black Tiffany chairs or gold Tiffany chairs if you want to add that Midas touch.

 Roll out the black (not red) carpet at your entrance.
 (White carpet is inadvisable to hire as it gets dirty so quickly.)

 Line the aisle with glossy black plinths or white perspex columns and hire our extra-long gold bar cart trolley for drinks.

-Since dark grey fits in so well with a monochromatic colour scheme, why not consider hiring our stunning dark grey LED-battery powered table lamps to create fantastic prismatic patterns on your dining tables.
+Since anything transparent fits in so well with a monochromatic colour scheme, why not consider hiring our stunning clear acrylic LED-battery powered table lamps to create fantastic prismatic patterns on your dining tables.
 No electrical cord necessary!

 Decorate your tables with black cutlery, and contemporary gold striped vases or add towering centrepieces of 100cm-high gold metal floral stands.

-Welcome your guests with a big black Hollywood star marquee light and hire white hand-lettered calligraphy table numbers on clear perspex or gold mirrored table numbers.
+Welcome your guests with a custom white neon sign message (suspend it in front of a foliage wall) and hire white hand-lettered calligraphy table numbers on clear perspex or gold mirrored table numbers.